Pa0laC/capstone/README.md

 cd dog-project
 ```

 2. Download the [dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).
-Unzip the folder and place it in the repo, at location `path/to/dog-project/dogImages`.
+Unzip the folder and place it in the repo, at location `../data/dog_images`.

 3. Download the [human dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip).
-Unzip the folder and place it in the repo, at location `path/to/dog-project/lfw`.
+Unzip the folder and place it in the repo, at location `../data/lfw`.
 If you are using a Windows machine, you are encouraged to use [7zip](http://www.7-zip.org/) to extract the folder.

 4. Download the [VGG-16 bottleneck features](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/DogVGG16Data.npz) for the dog dataset.
-Place it in the repo, at location `path/to/dog-project/bottleneck_features`.
+Place it in the repo, at location `./bottleneck_features`.

-5. (Optional) __If you plan to install TensorFlow with GPU support on your local machine__, follow [the guide](https://www.tensorflow.org/install/) to install the necessary NVIDIA software on your system.
-If you are using an EC2 GPU instance, you can skip this step.
+5. Download images you will use to test your algorithm at the location `./images`.

 6. (Optional) **If you are running the project on your local machine (and not using AWS)**, create (and activate) a new environment.